Open Farm Sunday 2013 (c) Tom Marshall

 Swathes of wildflowers, hedges and wild field margins provide excellent habitats for minibeast hunting for school visit.
 We also have wildlife rich ditches, an orchard and arable fields, which support many wildflowers and arable farmland birds.

-This year the Countryside Classroom becomes Bickley Learning Centre
+This year the Countryside Classroom becomes Bickley Barn

-- Our 100yr old traditional farm buildings is being converted into 2 fully equipped classrooms.
+- Our 100yr old traditional farm building has been converted into 2 fully equipped classrooms.

 - Bag storage boxes.

 - Girls and boys toilets with hand washing facilities.

 - A kitchen with tea and coffee making facilities

 - Based in the heart of our wildlife-friendly working farm surrounded by native-breed livestock and wildlife

 Education days for your school at Bickley Hall Farm and the Cholmondeley Estate